EXL/MotoJuice/ReadMe.md

 The main menu of the theme uses the sidebar widgets as a contents.
 In header of the Moto Juice was added specially widget for showing current projects and their descriptions.

+## Download

+You can download ZIP-package with theme for WordPress from the [releases](https://github.com/EXL/MotoJuice/releases) section.

 ## Build

 * Clone repository into deploy directory: